martinezpenya/ED-CFGS-2122/UD01/UD01_EN.md

 C("...") --> A(SentenceA) --> B(SentenceB) --> D("...")
 ```

-- **Selection **: the conditional instruction with double alternative, with the form "if condition, then SentenceA, but SentenceB".
+- **Selection **: the conditional instruction with double alternative, with the form "`if condition, then SentenceA, but SentenceB`".

 ```mermaid
 graph TD